VictorLeeLk/OCR_TF_CRNN_CTC/README.md

 # Dependencies
-All dependencies should be installed as follow:
+All dependencies should be installed are as follow:
 * tensorflow >= 1.3
 * opencv-python
 * numpy